xiaoyuluoit97/GVirtuS/Development Journal.md

 aligment_new is the current working branch.
 It takes cues from Theo’s CUDA 12.6 implementation and the code is more elegant.

-(Undolved) cudnnSetTensor4dDescriptor has some problem in cudnn8.
-It works well in cudnn9
+(Unsolved) cudnnSetTensor4dDescriptor has some problem in cudnn8 with exit code 3.
+It works well in cudnn9 in unit test

 DEBUG - Called cudnnSetTensor4dDescriptor
 DEBUG - ✓ - [Process 78744]: Requested 'cudnnSetTensor4dDescriptor' routine.
 DEBUG - ✓ - [Process 78744]: Exit Code '3'.

+(Unsolved) when intergrate with opencv in cudnn9, cudnnSetTensor4dDescriptor has error with exit code 2000

+DEBUG - Called cudnnSetTensor4dDescriptor
+DEBUG - ✓ - [Process 27732]: Requested 'cudnnSetTensor4dDescriptor' routine.
+DEBUG - ✓ - [Process 27732]: Exit Code '2000'.